slerpyyy/sh4der-jockey/docs/readme_en.md

  - `cs: Path` Specifies the file name of the compute shader file.
  - `dispatch: [Int; 1-3]` Sets the number of dispatches.
  - `resolution: [Int; 1-3]` Sets the size of the target texture.

-### Optional field

  - `target: String` Specifies the name of the render target.
-   - default: probably will crash but might write to the screen framebuffer
    - note, this creates an `imageND` which is different from a `samplerND`.

 ## Images